ajschumacher/ajschumacher.github.io/20141215-please_stop_saying_big_data/index.md

 -----

 I am hopeful about data.
 I think we need more people working on data with more effective tools and practices.
 Dream big but write code.
 You can start writing Python tonight.
-A book I recommend is called [The Pragmatic Programmer](https://pragprog.com/the-pragmatic-programmer).
+Another book I recommend is called [The Pragmatic Programmer](https://pragprog.com/the-pragmatic-programmer).

 -----